 Is crossover alignment overrated?
 I have more important things to do.

 Yes!
 It's not worth obsessing about.
-That's why we created a tool that lets you get it done fast and move on with your work.
+That's why I created a tool that lets you get it done fast and move on with your work.

 Is SubAligner designed for professional use?
 I've been tuning systems for years.
 I don't need an automated solution.

 Yes!
 You can use SubAligner to get an alignment quickly, which you can verify later with your audio analyzer.
-Nathan wrote an article about his experience in the field testing 13 common alignment methods.
+I wrote an article about my experience in the field testing 13 common alignment methods.

 I created SubAligner to help you improve your confidence and consistency as a sound engineer!
 The app is set up to produce immediate results and that’s why we let you try it risk-free for 60 days.
 By then you will know beyond a shadow of a doubt whether the app is right for you.
 If it is and you are delighted, simply continue gaining all of the benefits of the app.
 If you find that you are unsatisfied for any reason, just send me a message and I'll process a fast, friendly refund.